 Building codes govern standards for construction, maintenance, and usage for development within a locality.
 Localities are required to enforce the Virginia Uniform Statewide Building Code (USBC), but are expressly allowed to implement stricter standards than those provided by the state.

-More stringent ordinances can be required in properties in the 100-year or 500-year floodplain.
+More stringent ordinances can be required for properties in the 100-year or 500-year floodplain.
 Requirements for freeboard, setbacks, and buffers can help accommodate rising sea levels and protect development.
-Permits for new development can include special conditions, such as impact fees, land use restrictions, conservation, and hard-armoring restrictions.
+Permits for new development can include special conditions, such as impact fees, land use restrictions, conservation of natural resources, and hard-armoring restrictions.

 New Jersey: In its attempt to join the Community Rating System, Sea Isle, NJ, has summoned nearly 200 homeowners to court over noncompliance with FEMA flood vent standards.